adityajoshi49/FastLED_clone_AJ/Frequently-Asked-Questions.md

+#### 0. Is there documentation?
+Where can I get help?

+FastLED is a large, complex library.
+It is closer to a framework than a simple library like most Arduino libraries you may be used to using so far.
+Documentation and explanation of what the library can do, and how to do complex things with it is an ongoing project/process for us.
+However, there are lots of pieces in place:

+* [This wiki](http://fastled.io/wiki) - read through the pages on the sidebar here, there's a lot of information in there!
+* [API Documentation](http://fastled.io/docs/3.1/index.html) - doxygen generated API documentation for the library.
+This is more reference than how-to, and is continually being updated/expanded
+* [The examples](https://github.com/FastLED/FastLED/tree/master/examples) - FastLED has many examples to show off how to do things in the library.
+These are also continually expanding.
+* [The G+ Group](http://fastled.io/+) - FastLED has a large community of active users, many of whom are quite helpful.
+The community is open to people of all levels, and we've helped with everything from basics of programming to hardware design, as well as using FastLED.
+Google recently broke searching in communities, but if you want to search the FastLED community, [start here](https://plus.google.com/s/FastLED/top), and add what you want to search for to the search bar at top.
+* [The FastLED chatroom](http://fastled.io/chat) - the chat room is a place where some random conversation about FastLED occurs.

 #### 1. I'm losing serial data when I call FastLED.show(), why?

 Short version - you're running into problems with interrupts.
 Long version - see the [[Interrupt problems]] wiki page.